-Generally there is a concession along the lines that if "No Sale No Fee" is advertised then the fee levels will tend to be be more expensive to cover the transactions that fail to complete.
-You should be mindful that these schemes generally do not cover expenditure by way of example West Derby conveyancing search charges.
+Generally there is a compromise along the lines that if "No Sale No Fee" is offered then the conveyancing charges will generally be higher to neutralise the transactions that abort.
+Also remember that such schemes rarely cover disbursements such as West Derby conveyancing search expenses.

 I have given 8 weeks notice to my existing landlord and must vacate my let out property in West Derby by the end of next month.
 Conveyancing for my house purchase has just started.
 Can I complete in six weeks as I wish to avoid having to move into temporary accommodation?

 It is unwise to provide notice for your tenancy unless your lawyer suggests that you should.
 If you have not previously done so, contact to your conveyancer and ask them to they seek the assistance the other lawyers, try to get a realistic time scale from them that all parties will look to achieve

 I am selling my flat in West Derby.
 Does the lawyer need to be on the Principality conveyancing panel in order to deal with redeeming my mortgage?